wol-soft/php-workflow/README.md

             ->validate(new PlaylistAcceptsSuggestionsValidator())
             ->before(new LoadOpenSuggestions())
             ->process(new AcceptOpenSuggestions())
-            ->onSuccess(new NotifySuggestor())
+            ->onSuccess(new NotifySuggestor()),
+        $nestedWorkflowContainer,
     ))
     ->process(new AddSongToPlaylist())
     ->onSuccess(new NotifySubscribers())
-    ->executeWorkflow();
+    ->executeWorkflow($parentWorkflowContainer);
 ```

 Each nested workflow must be executable (contain at least one **Process** step).

 The debug log of your nested workflow will be embedded in the debug log of your main workflow.

-As you can see in the example you can't inject a **WorkflowContainer** into the nested workflow.
+As you can see in the example you can inject a dedicated **WorkflowContainer** into the nested workflow.
-The nested workflow has access to your main workflow container and can read or add data to the container.
+The nested workflow will gain access to a merged **WorkflowContainer** which provides all data and methods of your main workflow container and your nested container.
+If you add additional data to the merged container the data will be present in your main workflow container after the nested workflow execution has been completed.
+For example your implementations of the steps used in the nested workflow will have access to the keys `nested-data` and `parent-data`.

 ## Error handling, logging and debugging